-- approved by the conflicts committee; - approved by the vote of a majority of the outstanding common units, excluding any common units owned by our general partner or any of its affiliates; - on terms no less favorable to us than those generally being provided to or available from unrelated third parties; or - fair and reasonable to us, taking into account the totality of the relationships between the parties involved, including other transactions that may be particularly favorable or advantageous to us.
+- · approved by the conflicts committee; - approved by the vote of a majority of the outstanding common units, excluding any common units owned by our general partner or any of its affiliates; - on terms no less favorable to us than those generally being provided to or available from unrelated third parties; or - fair and reasonable to us, taking into account the totality of the relationships between the parties involved, including other transactions that may be particularly favorable or advantageous to us.

 If our general partner does not seek approval from the special committee and the board of directors of our general partner determines that the resolution or course of action taken with respect to the conflict of interest satisfies either of the standards set forth in the third and fourth bullet points above, then it will be presumed that, in making its decision, the board of directors acted in good faith, and in any proceeding brought by or on behalf of any limited partner or the Partnership, the person bringing or prosecuting such proceeding will have the burden of overcoming such presumption.
-Unless the resolution of a conflict is specifically provided for in our partnership agreement, our general partner or the conflict.
+Unless the resolution of a conflict is specifically provided for in our partnership agreement, our general partner or the conflicts committee may consider any factors it determines in good faith to consider when resolving a conflict.
 When our partnership agreement requires someone to act in good faith, it requires that person to reasonably believe that he is acting in the best interests of the Partnership, unless the context otherwise requires.